surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/developer/module/understanding-a-windows-powershell-module.md

 $PSScriptRoot This variable contains the directory from which the script module is being executed.
 It enables scripts to use the module path to access other resources.

-$env:PSModulePath This environment variable contains a list of the directories in which Windows PowerShell modules are stored.
+$Env:PSModulePath This environment variable contains a list of the directories in which Windows PowerShell modules are stored.
 Windows PowerShell uses the value of this variable when importing modules automatically and updating Help topics for modules.